-As reported in the Strategic Report (see pages 3 - 19) the Company engages with employees through a number of channels and activities to ensure they are aware and consulted about developments in the Company including its financial performance.
-This is achieved via a staff intranet, discussion forums, surveys and face-to-face communication by the Board through a series of regular virtual team briefings and Q&A sessions.
+As reported earlier in the Strategic Report the Company engages with its employees through a number of channels and activities.
+These ensure that they are aware and consulted about developments in the Company including its financial performance.
+This is achieved via a staff intranet, discussion forums, webinars, surveys and face-to-face communication by the Board through a series of regular virtual team briefings and Q&A sessions.